Winter Weather Advisory issued for Clark, Codington, Deuel, Grant, Hamlin, Roberts by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Blount, Calhoun, Cherokee, Clay, Cleburne, Etowah, Jefferson by NWS

-Effective: 2023-01-19 04:01:00 CST Expires: 2023-01-19 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Blount; Calhoun; Cherokee; Clay; Cleburne; Etowah; Jefferson; Randolph; Shelby; St. Clair; Talladega WIND ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST EARLY THIS MORNING * WHAT...South winds 10 to 15 mph with gusts up to 35 mph. * WHERE...Portions of central Alabama. * WHEN...Until 6 AM CST early this morning. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.

-Special Weather Statement issued for Central Tangipahoa, East Baton Rouge, East Feliciana by NWS
+Special Weather Statement issued for Anoka, Benton, Blue Earth, Brown, Carver, Chippewa, Chisago by NWS

-Effective: 2023-01-18 20:30:00 CST Expires: 2023-01-19 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central Tangipahoa; East Baton Rouge; East Feliciana; Eastern Ascension; Iberville; Lower Tangipahoa; Northern Livingston; Northern Tangipahoa; Pointe Coupee; Southern Livingston; St. Helena; West Baton Rouge; West Feliciana; Western Ascension Patchy dense fog for the morning rush hour After the passage of a cold front overnight, light winds and clearing skies have allowed the development of patchy dense fog over portions of southwest Mississippi and southeast Louisiana.
-Visibilities have dropped to one half mile or less across portions of the area near and west of Interstate 55 and north of Interstate 10 including the Baton Rouge and McComb areas.
-Drivers should plan for extra travel time in those areas due to potentially rapidly changing visibilities.
-The combination of sunshine and drier air moving into the area should allow the fog to burn off by 9 AM CST.
+Effective: 2023-01-21 07:13:00 CST Expires: 2023-01-21 10:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Anoka; Benton; Blue Earth; Brown; Carver; Chippewa; Chisago; Dakota; Douglas; Faribault; Freeborn; Goodhue; Hennepin; Isanti; Kanabec; Kandiyohi; Lac Qui Parle; Le Sueur; Martin; McLeod; Meeker; Mille Lacs; Morrison; Nicollet; Pope; Ramsey; Redwood; Renville; Rice; Scott; Sherburne; Sibley; Stearns; Steele; Stevens; Swift; Todd; Waseca; Washington; Watonwan; Wright; Yellow Medicine PATCHY FREEZING DRIZZLE OR SNOW SHOWERS MAY CAUSE SLIPPERY ROADS THROUGH LATE MORNING Spotty freezing drizzle or snow showers moving across the area this morning may result in a layer of thin ice on roadways, producing slippery conditions.
+Melting is not expected with temperatures remaining below freezing throughout the day.
+Therefore, motorists are urged to use extra caution by reducing speed and allowing more space between vehicles.

 Comments / 0